Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Evaluative Case Studies with Domain Experts

 Benchmarking models with abstraction alignment reveals aspects of model behavior overlooked by prior metrics.
-Existing metrics indicate that language models only have a slight preference for specific answers, with most $P(s_{s}, s_{g})$ near $50\%$~\citep{huang2023can}.
-However, by expanding to a larger set of possible answers, abstraction alignment reveals that language models have a strong preference for specific answers.
+Existing metrics indicate that language models only have a slight preference for specific answers, with most $P(s, g)$ between $40-70\%$~\citep{huang2023can}.
+However, by expanding to a larger set of possible answers, abstraction alignment reveals that language models actually have a strong preference for specific answers.
 For example, \texttt{bert-large} prefers a specific answer on over $80\%$ of instances across all tasks.
-This result suggests that prior metrics are too strict and do not account for variety of model preferences, whereas abstraction alignment more accurately reflects model specificity.
+This result suggests that by only comparing two answers, prior metrics are too strict and do not account for variety of model preferences, whereas abstraction alignment more accurately reflects model specificity by considering a larger set of human-aligned answers.

 Beyond making specificity testing more accurate, abstraction alignment also allows us to test other aspects of specificity.
-Using $P(s_{s\downarrow\uparrow}, s_{t})$, we can test the model's preference for a correct answer at any level of abstraction to an incorrect answer related to the task.
-For instance, when predicting the occupation for ``\textit{Enrico Castellani is a}'' we compare all answers that are direct ancestors or descendants of the correct answer \concept{painter} to all other answers that are ancestors or descendants of any other occupation in the dataset.
+Using $P(s_{\updownarrow}, t)$, we can test the model's preference for a correct answer at any level of abstraction to an incorrect answer related to the task.
+For instance, when predicting ``\textit{Enrico Castellani is a [MASK] by profession}'' we compare all answers that are direct ancestors or descendants of the specific label \concept{painter} to all other answers related to any other occupation in the dataset.
 While previously we found models prefer a specific correct answer to a general correct answer, here, we find that models often prefer a incorrect answer to any correct answer.
 This is not always correlated with accuracy or other specificity metrics\,---\,for instance, \texttt{gpt-2} has the lowest accuracy and specificity on occupation prediction but the highest preference for correctness.
-By using the abstraction alignment methodology, we have expanded traditional benchmarks, exposing otherwise hidden aspects of model behavior.
+By expanding the set of concepts we can analyze, abstraction alignment expands traditional benchmarks, exposing otherwise hidden aspects of model behavior.